-Restorative Practice School
+Relational and Restorative Practice School

-Belmont School is a Restorative Practice (RP) school.
+Belmont School is a Relational and Restorative Practice (RP) school.
+This means we out relationships at the heart of all we do.
 Being 'restorative' focuses on building positive relationships based on respect and fairness.
 In turn this creates a community that is supportive, accountable and respectful.
 We believe that every individual is responsible for their own behaviour.